aws/aws-imds-packet-analyzer/README.md

 The output table will highlight if the instance has made IMDSv1 calls

-To find the specific app that was making the IMDSv1 calls, use the inbuilt Windows Resource Monitor Network monitor to find the Image and PID of the application making calls.
+To find the specific app making the IMDSv1 calls, use the inbuilt Windows Resource Monitor Network monitor to find the Image and PID of the application making calls.

-To do this open Resource Monitor (Start->Search ->Resource Monitor) and click on the Network tab.
+To do this, open Resource Monitor (Start->Search ->Resource Monitor) and click on the Network tab.
 Then look for calls in the Network Activity section made to either the IP or DNS entries listed:
 - IP: ```169.254.169.254```
 - DNS: instance-data.<region>.compute.internal E.g ```instance-data.us-east-1.compute.internal```

-Network Analyzer will show the calls and you should proceed to update the software/application
+Network Analyzer will show the calls and you should proceed to update the software/application.

 More details and thanks to https://github.com/salesforce/metabadger and https://www.greystone.co.uk/2022/03/24/how-greystone-upgraded-its-aws-ec2-instances-to-use-instance-meta-data-service-version-2-imdsv2/